IBM/ibm-licensing-operator/docs/Content/Retrieving_data.md

 - Retrieving information about License Service health

 To learn how to use the APIs to retrieve data and generate an audit snapshot, see [APIs for retrieving License Service data in IBM Documentation](https://www.ibm.com/docs/en/cpfs?topic=data-per-cluster-from-license-service).

+## Retrieving status page

+Learn how to obtain the status page that contains the most important information about your deployments and their license usage.
+You can use this data for analysis or troubleshooting.

+This feature is available from IBM License Service version 1.4.0.

+The status page is an html page that summarizes the most important information about your deployments on the cluster.
+The status page always shows the information that are collected and valid at the moment of page retrieval.

+To retrieve the status page, complete the following actions:
+1. REPLACE
+2. Get the authentication token.
+3. Open the License Service URL in your browser.
+4. Select the status page.
+5. Provide your authentication token.

 ## Tracking license usage in multicluster environment